 What skills do our students need to know to be globally competitive?
 How do students deal with massive amounts of information?
 This course will take you on an enlightening journey into the world of today's student.
 Learn how classrooms must become global communication centers and how curriculum must have a perspective based on a global network of people.
 During this course you will learn that "the real revolution" is not technology; it's the fantastic management of information and relationships.

-Leadership: Overcoming Obstacles - CBA 325 (3 units)
+CBA 325: Leadership: Overcoming Obstacles (3 credits)

 Difficult times put added stress and pressure on school board members and the leadership team.
 How do you deal with the changing times?
 How do we improve communication, trust and professionalism on our boards?
 This course will be a chance to talk about those topics.
 Focus areas include board procedures, role of the board president, better school board meetings, trust cycle, role of the board in district leadership, and using board evaluation and superintendent evaluations for leadership improvement.

-Ethics in Action - CBA 327 (3 units)
+CBA 327: Ethics in Action (3 credits)

 Do you and your fellow board members always act in an ethical manner?
 The major no-no's are pretty clear, but there are many times when there is a fine line between good intentions and unethical behavior.
 Join your colleagues from around the state in an analysis of real life scenarios that explore that fine line and provide a deeper understanding of ethical board conduct.